-The Pour House brings together the wines of three different small, family vineyards, making it an easy stop for lots of variety.
-Right next door is Kokomo Winery for terrior-driven wines.
-Further up Dry Creek Road, near the turnoff for Yoakim Bridge Road, don't miss Yoakim Bridge Winery.
-Here, the wine is made, sold, and poured by the couple that owns the place, and they're full of both personality and anecdotes (don't leave without a jar of the raspberry sauce crafted and sold on-site by the duo of former culinary school students).
+Pour House is a winery collective featuring the wines of three different small, family vineyards, making it an easy stop with lots of variety.
+Right next door, Kokomo Winery specializes in terrior-driven wines.
+Further up Dry Creek Road, near the turnoff for Yoakim Bridge Road, don’t miss Yoakim Bridge Winery; the wines here are made, sold, and poured by the couple that owns the place, and they’re full of both personality and anecdotes.

 Keep cruising up West Dry Creek Road and you’ll eventually hit Bella Vineyards and Wine Caves, that rare destination that manages to hit the perfect balance of swanky and laid-back.
 All tasting experiences here are itinerant: guests sip each glass in a different location on the property.

 The last stop is inside Bella’s gorgeous wine caves — this is one of just a handful of wineries in the area that allow walk-in cave tastings.
 Outside, the winery is all back-yard barbecue vibes: play bean-bag toss or work a hula-hoop while you sip Zinfandel on the sunny lawn.

 If you stay to the east on Dry Creek Road, make your northernmost stop Ferrari-Carano Vineyards & Winery.
 This splashy wine palace is done up in the style of a fabulous Italian villa, with European-style gardens and vineyard views to match.
 Tasting menus are tailored to preferences for white or red, Pinot or Cab, and everything in between.
 On your way back stop at Wilson Winery, a small boutique Dry Creek Valley winery with a great vineyard view from its tasting deck.